jschm42/talkforgeai/README.md

 TalkforgeAI is released under the Apache License 2.0.
 See the LICENSE file for more details.

+## Dependencies and Licenses

+This project uses several open-source libraries as dependencies.
+The direct dependencies and their licenses are listed in the DEPENDENCIES file.

+Please note that these dependencies may have their own transitive dependencies with various licenses.
+Users of this project should be aware of these licenses when using the software.

+To view a full list of dependencies and their licenses, you can use the following Maven command:

+mvn license:aggregate-add-third-party

 ## Support

 For support and inquiries, please open an issue on the GitHub repository or contact the maintainers